 UP did not offer reasons for the congestion but assured the Board that it was implementing operating practices that would relieve the problem.

-UP again referred to the congestion problem in and around Houston in its October 1, 1997, quarterly report and cited problems which were completely different from those appearing in its July 1, 1997, quarterly report.
+UP again referred to the congestion problem in and around Hous on in its October 1, in its July 1, 1997, quarterly report.
 These problems, which again seemed temporary and superficial in nature, included: